Investment Insights

 While the EGR reflects Prudential’s long term view, Prudential also needs to check that the fund is performing as expected; if not an adjustment may be needed to your clients’ fund value, either up or down.
 These are called Unit Price Adjustments (UPAs) and there are limits which set out when one would be required.

-Every week sees fascinating developments in stock markets – from breakthrough drugs in the healthcare sector to the growing impact of artificial intelligence (AI) on almost every industry.
+Some of your clients will be interested in the topic of investing itself, excited to hear about developments in stock markets – from breakthrough drugs in the healthcare sector to the growing impact of artificial intelligence (AI) on almost every industry.

-A new focus on investing
+A new focus on investing for the long-term

 For more on how M&G Wealth can help you communicate the value of long-term investing, request a call back here.